NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Phantom Resemblance.md

 * * *

 Your can now draw from experience to wear any face you remember.
-When you use Phantom Visage, you gain the effects of a 3rd-rank [[Spells/Illusory Disguise|Illusory Disguise]] for 1 hour or until you shift back, whichever comes first.
+When you use Phantom Visage, you gain the effects of a 3rd-rank [[Illusory Disguise|Illusory Disguise]] for 1 hour or until you shift back, whichever comes first.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*